Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 | `DISABLE_SQL`            | `true`  | Set this to `false` to enable SQL MCP tools                                |
 | `DISABLE_TOOLS`          | ""      | Set this to a list of tool names delimited by a `,` to disable certain tools    |

+3. After creating your .env file, you can move on to our guides on connecting dbt-mcp to tools like Claude Desktop or Cursor or to creating an configruation files.
+This is dependent on what tools you want to intergrate with.

-#### Example Configuration File
+### Example Configuration File

-After going through the [Setup](#setup), you can use dbt-mcp with an MCP client.

-Add this configuration to the respective client's config file.
+For some tools,  you may need an additional configuration file to upload in order to connect to dbt-mcp.
+Here is a sample configuration json file that you can use to connect to MCP tools.
 Be sure to replace the sections within `<>`:

 ```json
 {